Our story

 I've spent five years fundraising for my daughter's school, three of them as treasurer of our PFA.

 If you've done it, you know the shape of it.
-The quiz nights, the discos, the raffles, the ice-cream Fridays.
-The same handful of parents asked again and again, and all the work nobody sees.
+The quiz nights, the discos, the raffles, the Frozen Fridays.
+The same handful of parents volunteering again and again, and all the work nobody sees.

 That was the moment it clicked, and then it got bigger.